aerospike/act/README.md

 A device(s) which does not exceed these error thresholds in 24 hours passes the load test.

 ##### Passing the Stress Test
-When doing stress testing, a device passes the test if ACT runs to completion, regardless of the number of errors.
+When doing stress testing at 6x, a device passes the test if ACT runs to completion, regardless of the number of errors.

 ## Tips and Tricks
 -----------------